 CFI’s mission to the UN is currently comprised of the following representatives:

-Jasmine Sarryeh, Additional Representative (NY)
+Jasmine Sarryeh, Additional Representative (New York)